petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 }
 ```

-You can then render the content in your fragment with this HTML snippet for the web content article:
+You can then render the content in your fragment with this HTML snippet for the blog content:

 ```html
 <div class="fragment_name">